-To improve cultural awareness at Sanford Lab, the Cultural Advisory Committee set the following goals:
+To improve cultural awareness at Sanford Underground Research Facility (SURF), the Cultural Advisory Committee set the following goals:

 - Recruit and retain American Indians and members of under-represented groups.

-- Promote science education to South Dakota tribal students and teachers as part of the Education and Outreach efforts at Sanford Lab.
+- Promote science education to South Dakota tribal students and teachers as part of the Education and Outreach efforts at SURF.

 - Incorporate cultural awareness training for all employees, science collaborations and visitors.